grisov/quickDictionary/readme.md

 ## Add and manage voice synthesizers profiles
 This add-on implements the ability to voice the received dictionary articles using associated and pre-configured voice synthesizers.
 To take advantage of this feature, you must first create and save voice synthesizers profiles, and then associate these profiles with the languages in the add-on settings dialog.
-After that, upon receipt of the translation, associated voice synthesizers will be switched for each specified language.
+After that, upon receipt of the translation, associated voice synthesizers will be automatically switched for each specified language.
+To manage the profiles, you can use keyboard commands or the corresponding dialog box.
+To open a dialog with a list of voice synthesizers profiles - press NVDA+N, go to the "Tools" submenu, then - "Quick Dictionary" and activate the command "Voice synthesizers profiles..." or just press the P key in the add-on control mode (NVDA+Y).

 ### Creating a voice synthesizer profile
 You can create up to 9 configuration profiles for the various voice synthesizers available in NVDA.